 This series of 24 videos manages to start from scratch and work its way up to Electromagnetism pretty much without math.
 One thing they could have improved though is the labelling.
-So while you watch this next video, keep in mind that:
+So while you watch the videos, keep in mind that: